XgTu/TV_CLIC/README.md

   publisher={Springer}
 }
 ## Installation
-Download and extractthe package, find the main stricpt, then run it.
+Download and extract the package, find the main stricpt, then run it.

 ## Contact Us
 You are welcome to send message to (X.G.
 Tu) if you have any issue on this code.